virajbhat/HelloFresh_Data_Engineer/README.md

 # How to run the code.

 1. Pull the whole repository to a local machine.
-2. Change the path of volume mount in docker file to the current path of the project directory.
+2. Change the path of volume mount in docker compose file to the current path of the project directory.
+    volumes:
+      - type: bind
+        source: C:/HelloFresh_Data_Test
+        target: /data

+3. Change the path in source to the directory of the project where this code will be kept and run.
-3. run command docker compose up
+3. run command-- docker compose up

+Note - docker should be installed on the system.

 # Output